hicknhack-software/redmine_hourglass/README.md

 _We already did some additions to the existing version, see [CHANGELOG.md](CHANGELOG.md) for details._

 ___To ease migrating we added a function to import time entries from the redmine_time_tracker.
-You can find this in the plugin settings and as a rake task.___
+You can find this in the plugin settings and as a rake task.
+For more information about migrating from the old time tracker take a look on the [Migration Guide](https://github.com/hicknhack-software/redmine_hourglass/wiki/Migration-Guide)___

 ## Features
 - Per user time tracking